MDSplus EPICS interface

 MDSplus Channel Archiver for EPICS

-The MDSplus channel archiver allows to connect to a set of IOC data items which are exported via Channel Access, and to store their values in a MDSplus tree.
+The MDSplus channel archiver allows connecting to a set Process Variables (PVs) that are exported via Channel Access, and to store their values in a MDSplus tree.
 Every channel can be acquired in either of the following modes:

 - Scan mode The channel is read periodically, at a programmable read rate;

-- Monitor mode The channel is acquired only when its actual value changes and is therefore exported via the monitor functionality of Channel Access;
+- Monitor mode The channel is acquired only when its actual value changes and is therefore exported via the monitor functionality of Channel Access.
+This is the default and suggested mode of operation;

 The command syntax for ChannelArchiver is: